OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Mini-Dock.md

 The Mini Dock functions very similarly to the Expansion Dock.
 It supplies your Omega with power and allows you to communicate serially via a Micro-USB port.
 It also has a USB type A connector for you to use.
 All of this with a fraction of the size of an Expansion Dock.

 The Mini Dock is approximately the exact same size as the Omega.
-It does not have the Expansion Header of some of the other Docks, but this makes it perfect for Omega-only projects, or USB-based projects.
+It does not have the Expansion Header of some of the other Docks, but this makes it perfect for Omega-only or USB-based projects.

 ### The Hardware